KatherineMichel/portfolio/doc/2024-recap.md

 * Able to consecutively scan a stack of 100+ documents
 * Auto-detects a two-sided photo or document and scans both sides at once
 * Photo auto-enhancement
-* Can save a copy of the original and enhanced scans
+* Can auto-save a copy of the original and enhanced scans
 * Document utility that can be used to create custom PDFs and other files
 * Ability to upload to Google Drive or Dropbox
 * Auto shut-off